30 Differential spatial patterns

 ## [1] "ECM1"

-DSP genes can be further investigated, for example, by plotting the spatial expression of genes across groups, or the log2-transformed counts per million of genes across different clusters and groups.
+DSP genes can be further investigated, for example, by plotting the spatial expression of genes across conditions, or the log2-transformed counts per million of genes across different clusters and conditions.

 Code